PrioritySoftware/PrioritySoftware.github.io/_general/Before you Begin.md

 ### Ask questions

 We love answering questions related to these tools on [StackOverflow](https://stackoverflow.com/).
-Go ahead and post your questions there, and share the link with <a href="mailto:devadmin@priority-software.com">devadmin@priority-software.com</a>.
-If the question is related to the Web SDK, you can also use the dedicated tag [priority-web-sdk](https://stackoverflow.com/questions/tagged/priority-web-sdk).
+Go ahead and post your questions there, and tag them with the dedicated tag [priority-web-sdk](https://stackoverflow.com/questions/tagged/priority-web-sdk).

-Even better – improve your StackOverflow reputation by posting answers to questions asked by other developers!
-Although we try to make sure that no question goes unanswered, you might be able to beat us to it.

 ### Priority on Github